 Justify your budget and explain how you plan to pay for your equipment.

-• Explain how you plan to pay for your project (financing, other grants, private investment, personal investment, or organization funds, etc.).
+• Explain how you plan to pay for your project (financing, other grants, private investment, personal investment, or organization funds, etc.) and explain the importance of this grant to purchasing your equipment.